 Hanging off the edge of a rock isn’t everyone’s cup of tea, nor is it for the faint of heart.
 For those who dare, Virginia has rock climbing, bouldering and rappelling adventures galore.
 And if you’re up for the challenge with a little less risk, there are also indoor centers that pack on the rush of adrenaline and excitement all the same.
-Here are 10 indoor and outdoor spots to check out.
+Here are 10 spots to check out.

 Peak Experiences Indoor Rock Climbing Center – Richmond

 Peak Experiences is one of the largest indoor rock climbing facilities in the U.S. Climbers of all skill levels are challenged by more than 125 top-rope routes, lead-climbing, and bouldering.
 The climbing wall landscape is continually transforming to keep climbers engaged and challenged upon every visit!
 The center offers various camps and classes, including the Passages Adventure Camp, which teaches young people to foster lifelong outdoor skills in a fun and challenging environment.
 The main focus is to help each camper build leadership skills, develop teamwork and improve their confidence and self-esteem.
 Climbing lessons are available, as well as suspension training and fitness classes.

 Sportrock Climbing Center boasts many amenities for anyone who is in the market for some rock climbing fun.
 Its three main focuses are improvement, connection and recreation.
 So whether you’re a novice working up to a more skilled level, or just want to come in and have some fun, the routes are set up by certified professionals, who switch up tracks every 6-8 weeks.
 The facility also offers a class called Fast Forward, which is designed to build connections and maybe make some friendships along the way!

 Rise Up Climbing – Lynchburg